 Our Top 10 Budgeting Tips

-If you follow our video tutorial it shouldn’t be too difficult to create a budget, but sticking to one always proves trickier!
+It shouldn’t be too difficult to create a budget, but sticking to one always proves trickier.
 That is why we have come up with our Top 10 Tips to remember when living on a budget.
 With these handy hints…you can do it!

 - 1. Be Honest.
 Don’t try to skip certain items or underestimate your spending.